-Our application deadline for Fall of 2013 is August 1st.
+Our application deadline for Spring of 2014 is December 1st.

 The primary objective of the MPA Program is to provide professional training in public and non-profit administration.
 The curriculum emphasizes the development of administrative and analytical skills.
 Students develop mastery through applied techniques and administrative exercises appropriate to the management of government, nonprofit, and arts-related organizations.